 “All the advice I got at CRTI was helpful in refining my application and so then when I resubmitted, I was awarded the grant,” she said.

 She continued to draw on connections made during the program when she later expanded the intervention.
 “All of those contacts were great about establishing collaborations,” Dr. King added.
 “I’ve gone on to get funding with some of my colleagues who were at the same stage, as well as [to work] with people who are more senior that I met there.”

 Dr. King now serves as a principal investigator for the ASH Research Collaborative (ASH RC) SCD Clinical Trials Network and has published papers evaluating the CRTI program.
 Investigators assess the program every three years on outcomes such as grant awards, publications, promotions, work-life balance, and other factors contributing to overall success.

-In the latest paper, scheduled to appear in Blood Advances soon, Dr. King said participants overwhelmingly reported what she felt all along: Participation creates a true sense of community.
+In the latest paper, published in Blood Advances, Dr. King said participants overwhelmingly reported what she felt all along: Participation creates a true sense of community.

 “The program itself lasts for one year, but the contacts and the relationships that were built were not just for one year,” she said.
 “I am still in touch with all of these people.”

 Forming Key Connections